junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 Pitchshifting Tips:
 ---
 * You can change your pitchshifter/settings & balance sound quality & CPU.
 * Elastique V2 is a HQ general-purpose shifter w/medium CPU use, and standard across many DAWs.
-DAW-specific algos such as AL's "Complex Pro" might suck.
 Elastique is available as VST if you need it.
 * Elastique V3, may be available if you upgrade your DAW.
-It's better for greater shifts & uses less CPU.
+It's better for greater shifts but may use more CPU and may enhance editing discontinuities
 * Elastique Soloist Speech for vox & Elastique Efficient on instros can work well for small shifts to save CPU.
 Elastique Soloist Speech may do some internal formant correction.
 If speech has blips due to instro bleed, try efficient instead.
 * Soundtouch should sound good on vox, and might sound OK on instros.
-Watch out for blips.
+Watch out for glitches.
 * Pitchshifting vocals require formant awareness/control for >1st changes to sound good.
 * Pitchshifting changes the frequency distribution, so you may need to EQ, kilohearts disperser (to shift the phase of the bass & hence boost the kicks), (rhythmic) distortion to compensate
 * Elastique Pro Preserve Formants is good for larger changes on vox.
 It can also be good for larger changes on instros @ PF high frequencies as a high-CPU alternative to an EQ boost.
 * You can gain more control by using varispeed on your stems then inserting a pitchshift FX on your tracks.
 But this requires carefully doing pitch maths on your part. speed * 1.059 (or 12th root of 2) = +1st, since 2x speed = up 12st or 1 octave.
 * If you have stems, separate unpitched (percussion) & pitched (others) instruments.
 Then you can apply separate time-pitchshifting settings to each to make both more natural.
 Like, varispeed for percussion & elastique for pitched instruments.
 * It may be helpful to read [how pitchshifting works](https://github.com/junh1024/junh1024-Documents/blob/master/Audio/How%20Pitchshifting%20Works.md#introduction)
-* RPR (earlier versions?) may have a bug with rendering & PDC.
+* RPR may have a bug with rendering & PDC.
 Please disable "Inform plugins of offline rendering state".

+Balance
+---
+Vocal-Instrument balance is an important mixing issue, not just for mashups, but for vocal songs in general.
+If the balance is wrong, one will overpower the other, making your mashup stand out in a bad way.
+I present a systematic approach for getting the balance approximately correct, that I've developed recently.
+LUFS is a perceptual loudness metric, and most meters should be gated (ignores silence).

+1. Put/route all your vocals & instruments to their own separate tracks/buses.
+If you're doing a surround mashup and most of your vox are in C & the instruments are in the other channels, this is already done.
+2. Insert a LUFS meter such as [Youlean Loudness meter](https://youlean.co/youlean-loudness-meter/) on both of the vocal & instrumental buses.
+For surround, connect C to 1 instance of the LUFS meter (all other channels disconnected), and the other channels to another instance (C disconnected) on the master track.
+3. Compare the LUFS integrated figures.
+The vocals being 4.5 under or 1.5 LUFS over should cover most genres.
+6 LUFS seems like a large range, but the correct range is half that for each song.

+- vox is about 0 LUFS above music: vocal/acoustic
+- vox is about 2 LUFS below music: pop/rock
+- vox is about 3 LUFS below music: rock/metal

+4. The above figures are a guide only, and it's up to you to decide what's right for each case.
+But it should guide you towards the correct vocal level.
+You may need to carve a space for the vox in the music using EQ as described below.

 General Tips:
 ---